All you need to know about hosting a #play14 event

 The rest is in the hands of the players!

-To make hosting manageable, we recommend forming a team of at least three local organizers, particularly for venue selection.
+We recommend forming a team of at least three local organizers to make hosting manageable, particularly for venue selection.

 Choosing the right venue